Search on this blog

 For me, it highlighted a disturbing and, frankly, heartbreaking direction that modern Christianity, or at least a part of it, has taken; a wild trip sideways down the labyrinth-like rabbit hole of progressive Christianity*.
 And I believe this pervasive ideology, left unchecked, could signal the death knell of the church as we know it.

-Here’s the commentary and then I’ll get to discussing it:
+Here’s the commentary and then I’ll get to discussing it (this video has been removed from YouTube since the writing of this article):

 “There’s a part of the gospel where Jesus uses a racial slur [for context, the story of the syrophoenician woman in Mark 7 and specifically Mark 7:24–30]…what’s amazing about this account is that the woman doesn’t back down, she speaks truth to power.
 Her boldness and bravery to speak truth to power actually changes Jesus’ mind.
 Jesus repents of his racism and extends healing to this woman’s daughter.
 I love this story because it’s a reminder that Jesus is human.
 He had prejudices and bias and, when confronted with it, he was willing to do his work…” | Brandan Robertson